protocolbuffers/protobuf/csharp/span_based_serialization.md

 ## Other considerations

-TODO: design for codegen option
+TODO: design for codegen option (--use_buffer_serialization, PROTOBUF_DISABLE_BUFFER_SERIALIZATION ifdef, describe possible scenarios and how the design solves them)
-TODO: will the generated code contain an #ifdef to enable multi-targeted projects?

 TODO: design for Grpc.Tools and whether the span-based parsing will be enabled by default

 TODO: how will the old generated code coexist with the span-enabled generated code? how will it work across library boundaries (e.g. a client library contains code generated without the support for fast parsing and we want to use that client library).

+TODO: handling of `bytes` fields efficiently?

 ## References